-To get more relevant search suggestions, you can either narrow down your search results using search refiners, search using Boolean or/or relationship operators and also use wildcards.
+To get more relevant search suggestions, you can either narrow down your search results using wildcards or search using Boolean or/or relationship operators.
 These are described below.

 Search with wildcards